-A. Certain services provided by the City of Keene will be assigned a fee or charge for the users of the service, dependent upon how the community benefits from the provision of those services.

-- 1) In the event that the benefit is community-wide there will be no user fee or charge assessed. - 2) In the event that the service benefits a finite and definable sector of the community then that group will be assessed a fee or charge for provision of the service.
+- A. Certain services provided by the City of Keene will be assigned a fee or charge for the users of the service, dependent upon how the community benefits from the provision of those services. - 1) In the case of general governmental services (such as fire protection, law enforcement, or general street maintenance) there will be no user fee or charge assessed. - 2) In the event that the service benefits a finite and definable sector of the community then that group will be assessed a fee or charge for provision of the service.

-B. Cost Recovery

-- 1) Cost recovery goals should be based on the total cost of delivering the service, including direct costs, departmental administration costs, and organization-wide support costs (e.g. accounting, human resources, data processing, insurance, vehicle maintenance). - 2) Fees and Charges will be set at something less than full cost recovery when: - a) A high level of cost recovery will negatively impact the delivery of service to low-income groups. - b) Collecting the fees and charges is not cost effective. - c) There is no intended relationship between the amount paid and the benefit received (e.g. social service programs). - d) There is no intent to limit the use of the service (e.g. access to parks and playgrounds). - e) Collecting the fees would discourage compliance with regulatory requirements and adherence to said requirements is self-identified, and as such, failure to comply would not be readily detected by the City of Keene. - 3) Fees and Charges will be set at, or above, full cost recovery when: - a) The service is also provided, or could be provided, by the private sector. - b) The use of the service is discouraged (e.g. fire or police responses to false alarms). - c) The service is regulatory in nature and voluntary compliance is not expected (e.g. building permits, plans review, subdivisions).
+- B. Cost Recovery standard for fees and charges: - Cost recovery should be based on the total cost of delivering the service, including direct costs, departmental administration costs, and organization-wide support costs (e.g. accounting, human resources, data processing, insurance, vehicle maintenance, and regulatory and enforcement costs). - C. Exceptions to cost recovery standard for fees and charges: - 1.
+Fees and Charges may be set at something less than full cost recovery when: - a) A high level of cost recovery will negatively impact the delivery of service to low-income groups. - b) Collecting the fees and charges is not cost effective. - c) There is no intended relationship between the amount paid and the benefit received (e.g. social service programs). - d) There is no intent to limit the use of the service (e.g. access to parks and playgrounds). - e) Collecting the fees would discourage compliance with regulatory requirements and adherence to said requirements is self-identified, and as such, failure to comply would not be readily detected by the City of Keene. - 2.)
+Fees and Charges may be set at, or above, full cost recovery when: - a) The service is also provided, or could be provided, by the private sector. - b) The use of the service is discouraged (e.g. fire or police responses to false alarms). - c) The service is regulatory in nature and voluntary compliance is not expected (e.g. building permits, plans review, subdivisions). - d) When the fee or charge for the use of City property or resources is incurred by a commercial entity. - 3.)
+Ambulance: - a) Service fees shall be set at two hundred fifty percent (250%) above the Medicare-determined usual and customary charge. - b) A fee will be implemented for those instances when responses that involve the use of drugs or specialized services are provided but there is no transport. - c) There may be no charge for responses determined by the Fire Department to be "public assists." - D. The method of assessing and collecting fees should be made as simple as possible in order to reduce the administrative and support costs of collection.
+E. The City will periodically utilize the services of a collection agency when all other reasonable efforts to collect fees and fines have been exhausted; fees for such services to be paid from amounts collected. - F. Rate structures should be sensitive to the market price for comparable services in the private sector or other public sector entities. - G. All fees and charges shall be adopted by the City Council. - H. Fees and charges shall be reviewed in accordance with a schedule developed by the City Manager that has each fee reviewed biannually.